neilghosh/neilghosh.github.io/_posts/2023/2023-12-02-embeddings-prediction-using-vertext-ai-and-vector-database.md.md

 Let's get started ...

-### S
+### Setting up
- Launching Notebook.
+#### Launching Notebook.
 [Collab Enterprise](https://console.cloud.google.com/vertex-ai/colab/notebooks) can be accessed directly under the Vertext AI menu in Google Cloud Console.
-Once all billing account and all necessary accounts are enabled we should be able to create notebooks..
+Once all billing account and all necessary accounts are enabled we should be able to create notebooks.

+#### Setup gcloud
+Since we will use various CLI commands from Google Cloud SDK
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzcxODYyOTQ5LDc2MTgxMDAwNF19
+eyJoaXN0b3J5IjpbMTg5MDgwMTExNCw3NjE4MTAwMDRdfQ==
 -->